simonsobs/nemo/README.md

-but implements many of the ideas presented there, and should give similar results, given the same map (or at least it did in the past). *It is* the pipeline, that has been used for the [two-season ACTPol cluster catalog paper](http://adsabs.harvard.edu/abs/2017arXiv170905600H), and the AdvACT S18 cluster catalog paper.
+but implements many of the ideas presented there, and should give similar results, given the same map (or at least it did in the past). *It is* the pipeline, that has been used for the [two-season ACTPol cluster catalog paper](http://adsabs.harvard.edu/abs/2017arXiv170905600H), and the [ACT DR5](https://ui.adsabs.harvard.edu/abs/2020arXiv200911043H/abstract) cluster catalog paper.

 A slightly modified version of Matthew Hasselfield's `gnfw.py` code (used for modeling cluster pressure profiles) is included in Nemo.